luiskendall/portfolio/README.md

 ## Awards & Extracurricular Activities
 _____________________________________________________________________

+### Highest GPA – B.Sc. in Computer Systems Engineering
+*Universidad Fidélitas* <br/>

+Graduated with the highest GPA (96.71/100) in Bachelor's Degree Computer Systems Engineering

 ### Second place - EXPO Ingeniería 2018
-*Colegio Técnico Profesional de Carrizal, Alajuela* <br/>
+*Colegio Técnico Profesional de Carrizal* <br/>

-Second place at the EXPO Ingeniería 2018 fair at Colegio Técnico Profesional de Carrizal, developing a prototype for a mobile application in Android Studio
+Second place at the EXPO Ingeniería 2018 fair at C.T.P.
+Carrizal, developing a prototype for a mobile application in Android Studio.
+The application enabled users to browse computer components (such as CPU, motherboards, GPU, etc.) through filters, and find nearby stores with available inventory using an integrated Google Maps view.